ErikFortune/fgv/libraries/ts-sudoku-lib/etc/ts-sudoku-lib.api.md

     static create(desc: IPuzzleDescription): Result<Puzzle>;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-sudoku-lib" does not have an export "Data"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 function loadJsonPuzzlesFileSync(path: string): Result<IPuzzlesFile>;